COMSOC-Community/prefsampling/README.md

 python -m unittest
 ```

+The structure of the test module follows that of the package.
+There is one submodule per
+ballot format we sample.
+Within the submodule, there is one file per statistical culture.

+At the submodule level, there is a file `test_all_ballotformat_samplers.py` that gathers the
+test that are common to all samplers of the given ballot format.

+In the file corresponding the statistical culture, there is a function that returns all
+the samplers (with their arguments set) that are used as test cases, together with
+the tests that are specific to the sampler.

-Several tests are automatised.
-When a new sampler is added to the package, it needs
-to be added in several places for the tests.
-The following list provides the details:
+When a new sampler is added to the package, it needs to be added in several places within the test

-- Add the sampler to the list `ALL_SAMPLERS` in `test_all_samplers.py`.
-Follow the convention for the import statements (that you can guess from the ones already there) to avoid duplicated names.
-The basic requirements (parameters, validation, etc.) that any sampler need to satisfy will then be checked.
-- Add the sampler to corresponding test file for its ballot format: `test_all_ballotformat_samplers.py`.
+module:

-- If needed, add a file `test_ballotformat_samplername.py` for tests that are specific to the sampler.
+- A file `test/ballotformat/test_ballotformat_culturename.py` defining the tests specific to the sampler and the functions to use for the tests (called `random_ballotformat_culturename_samplers`).
+- In `test_all_ballotformat_samplers.py`, add the functions for the sampler to the `random_ballotformat_samplers()` function.
+- If it is a sampler for actual ballots (i.e., not points in space or trees), add the functions for the samplers to the `random_samplers()` in the file `test/test_all_samplers.py`.

 ### Validation